chavan-akshay/pdf_analysis_for_OCR/README.md

 if the file is OCR parsable or not.

 I have attached additional google images on which I tried my code for better analysis.

-Due to limited time restrictions and my current ongoing work, I was unable to implement "cherry on the cake task".